-Our centers are not currently open for visitors.
-However, the ODI staff are still here to support students, and are available by e-mail to answer questions and provide resources or support.
-Please reach out to firstname.lastname@example.org or email@example.com to arrange a time to chat!
+Our centers are currently open for visitors with a limit of 2 people at a time in each space, including ODI staff.
+However, we are also available by e-mail to answer questions and provide resources or support.
+Please reach out to email@example.com or firstname.lastname@example.org to arrange a time to chat!

 The Office for Diversity and Inclusion serves as a vital and integral resource for students and employees in the areas of equity, inclusion and diversity.
 The office is dedicated to: 1) supporting University of Maine students from historically underrepresented identities, including but not limited to: sexuality, race, gender identity, spirituality, ethnicity, ability, religion, nationality, socio-economic status, and others; and 2) providing awareness and education to the entire university community around issues of equity, diversity, inclusion and privilege.

 We address these priorities by providing safe, welcoming centers and through regular celebratory, educational and thought-provoking offerings including but not limited to: Safe Zone and Inclusion training programs, Lunch and Learn sessions, panel discussions, and outreach to students, staff and faculty.